-A HELOC is a type of loan that allows you to borrow and repay as much money as you need over a certain period of time, which makes it a great option if you have ongoing projects like home renovations.
+A home equity line of credit (HELOC) is a type of loan that allows you to borrow and repay money as you need it over a certain period of time.
+It essentially functions as a credit card secured by your home, since the funds are based on your available equity.
+Because of its flexibility, a home equity line of credit is a great option if you have ongoing projects like home renovations.

 How does a HELOC work?